RAF Akrotiri: 1970s

-1980s
+1980s and 1990s

 Due to the station's relative proximity to the Middle East, it was used for the reception of American casualties after the 1983 Beirut barracks bombing.

 Between April 1983 and September 1984, RAF Boeing Chinook helicopters deployed to Akrotiri in support of British United Nations forces in Lebanon (UNIFIL).

 In the mid-1980s, the US launched retaliatory attacks against Libya after the country's leader, Muammar al-Gaddafi, was implicated in the bombing of a West Berlin discotheque.
 Although the bombing operations were staged out of the UK, Akrotiri was employed in the role of an alternate in case of emergency, and was used as such by at least one aircraft.
 This led to retaliatory action against the British base.

+Declassified files from 1993 indicate that Akrotiri base was used by the UK to secretly move sensitive equipment to and from Cyprus.
+File entries said Cyprus was "one of the few areas where the UK can make a substantial and unique contribution to the UK/US intelligence exchange" because "its location gives access to certain intelligence targets not otherwise accessible".